-- usually, you have no guarantees that the partner will maintain backwards compatibility or at least keep new versions more or less conceptually akin to the older ones; - nay partner's problems will automatically ricochet into your customers.
+- usually, you have no guarantees that the partner will maintain backwards compatibility or at least keep new versions more or less conceptually akin to the older ones; - any partner's problem will automatically ricochet into your customers.

 The best practice is quite the opposite: isolate the third-party API usage, e.g. develop an abstraction level that will allow for: